 If you would like to try this out, you can watch my series of online videos called The Comfort Zone where you will find the 11 stretches that release the tension in your knees.
 Click here to get started with the Comfort Zone stretches.

-I know this method is not your mainstream solution, but if you have trouble with painful scar tissue, passive stretching lets your nervous system unwind.
+I know this method is not your mainstream solution, but if you have trouble with painful scar tissue after surgery or an injury, passive stretching lets your nervous system unwind.
 And this release lets the pain melt away.